 The flipped classroom, also known as the inverted classroom, is rapidly catching on as increasing numbers of educators begin to experiment with this new way of teaching.
-According to the THE Journal, the number of active members on the Flipped Learning Network’s Ning site has increased from 2,500 to more than 15,000 since 2012.
-And the education nonprofit Project Tomorrow estimates that 1 in 5 teachers has already flipped their classrooms or are planning to do so.
+According to the THE Journal, the number of active members of the Flipped Learning Network’s community site has increased from 2,500 to more than 15,000 since 2012.
+And a recent survey by Campus Technology revealed that 3 in 5 teachers have already flipped their classrooms or are planning to do so.

 Although breakthroughs in technology have certainly made flipping the classroom a practical option, teachers are choosing to flip their classes simply because it enhances the learning experience.

-In contrast, in flipped classrooms, students can review and replay any parts of the lecture that they’re having trouble with as many times as they need.
-If students continue to have issues, they are able come to class prepared to ask specific questions about the concepts that give them pause.
+- Students can consume lecture materials at their own pace.
+In traditional lectures, students are bound to the pace that the instructor sets for the course.
+If a student has difficulty understanding a concept during a lecture, he or she is forced to slow down the rest of the class by interrupting and asking for additional clarification — or do his or her best to keep up and ask for guidance at the end of class.
+By contrast, in flipped classrooms, students can review and replay any parts of the lecture that they’re having trouble with as many times as they need.
+If students continue to have issues, they are able to come to class prepared to ask specific questions about the concepts that give them pause.

 Interested in flipping your classes?

 If you’re starting to think about incorporating flipped classes into your teaching methodology, download our complimentary white paper: The Practical Guide to Flipping Your Classroom.

 In it, you’ll learn more about the technologies you should consider when making the flip, as well as additional resources for ensuring that you’ll have a successful first flip.